fangweiliang/mqttnetwiki/Server.md

     .UseStartup<Startup>()
     .Build();

-// In class _Startup_ of the ASP.NET Core 2.1 project.
+// In class _Startup_ of the ASP.NET Core 2.1 or 2.2 project.
 public void ConfigureServices(IServiceCollection services) {
      //this adds a hosted mqtt server to the services